MHassaanButt/Rice-Disease-Classfication/README.md

 For Running this I used python 3.9.5 and Tensorflow 2.7.0 on windows machine.

-## If you found this research working helping please cite this:
+## If you found this research work helping please cite this:

 @INPROCEEDINGS{9674124,
 author={Tunio, Muhammad Hanif and Jianping, Li and Butt, Muhammad Hassaan Farooq and Memon, Imran},